mrfrontend-development/gatsby-mrfrontend-blog/content/blog/2017/11/28-git-101-step-1-setup-create-repo-local-and-remote-repository.md

 ID: 1192
 title: 'Git 101 &#8211; Step 1: setup, create repo local and remote repository'
 author: Raymon S
-post_excerpt: "Want to publish your project on Github, Bitbucket or Gitlab!
+excerpt: "Want to publish your project on Github, Bitbucket or Gitlab!
 In this Git 101 series I will help you achieve this. &#x1f680; let's get started! &#x1f525;"

 slug: 2017/11/git-101-step-1-setup-create-repo-local-and-remote-repository/
 published: true